AlexsLemonade/scpca-nf/examples/README.md

 Where `<path to config file>` is the **relative** path to the configuration file that you have setup after following the instructions on [creating a configuration file](../external-data-instructions.md#configuration-files), `<name of profile>` is the name of the profile that you chose when creating a profile, and `<path to metadata file>` is the **full** path to the metadata TSV you created.
 For the [example configuration file that we provided](./user_template.config), we used the profile name `cluster` and would indicate that we would like to use that profile at the command line with `-profile cluster`.
-For more detailed information on setting up the metadata file for your own data, see instructions on [preparing the metadata file](../external-data-instructions.md#prepare-the-metadata-file).
+For more detailed information on setting up the metadata file for your own data, see instructions on [preparing the run metadata file](../external-data-instructions.md#prepare-the-run-metadata-file).

 ## Example output